-Play with the flavors: coconut lime, vanilla coconut, and more!
+Play with the flavors: coconut lime, peanut butter and more!

 However, you can also try coconut water to enhance the coconut flavor or unsweetened vanilla almond milk for a vanilla coconut cookie.

-If you love easy no-bake vegan cookies, I recommend trying these recipes:
+If you love easy no-bake cookie recipes I recommend trying these recipes:

-Don’t forget to share a picture of your cookies with me on Instagram!
-I love to reshare your creation in my stories with all the conscious plant kitchen followers!
+Don’t forget to share a picture of your no bake cookies with me on Instagram!
+I love to re share your creation in my stories with all the conscious plant kitchen followers!

 Your friend, Carine.